Kaicoh/private-blockchain/README.md

 Now, you are granted to register a start to the blockchain.

 ### 3. POST http://localhost:8000/block
-Submit your address and star object to register star infomation.
+Submit your address and star object to register the star.

 ### Request Body
-The request body must be JSON format and have "address" and "star" property.
+The request body must be JSON format and have "address" and "star" properties.

 ```
 {